 Williams, Rowan, A Ray of Darkness: Sermons and Reflections (Cambridge MA: Cowley, 1995).

-Canon Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute.
-This essay is based on notes prepared for a contribution to a seminar on 1 December 2014 in the Module TH 8824: Liturgy, Worship and Spirituality on the MTh course.
+(Revd Canon Professor) Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute.
+This essay is based on notes prepared for a contribution to a seminar on 7 December 2015 in the Module TH 8824: Liturgy, Worship and Spirituality on the MTh course.